openpermissions/query-srv/README.md

 The Open Permissions Platform Query Services
 ============================================

-This repository contains a the query service which can be used as a reference for Open Permissions Platform Services.
+This repository contains a query service which can be used as a reference for Open Permissions Platform Services.

 Running locally
 ===============